About Strategic Planning

 Why do you need it

-To review if you have the right combination of tools, processes, human resources and environment in place to achieve strategic focus and alignment across the organization.
+Review if you have the right combination of tools, processes, human resources, and environment to achieve strategic focus and alignment across the organization.

 • Expected results